-This learner used a mind map to plan his interview.

-When you brainstorm, write your ideas as they come to you.
-Then organise your ideas by numbering them.
+When you brainstorm, write

-He corrects spelling: opportunity

-He corrects preposition: at

-Write a draft of the text using the ideas from the plan.
-Edit the draft by correcting any grammar, punctuation, spelling and format errors.

-Interview with municipal manager

-Manager: Welcome, Mr Guevara.
-Thank you for coming to

-the job interview.

-opportunity

-Mr Guevara: Thank you for the opportunaty.

-Manager: Firstly, I'm interested in your qualifications for

-this job.

-Mr Guevara: I studied for a business diploma for Grantly

-College.

-Manager: Do you have any other diplomas or certificates?

-Mr Guevara: Yes, I completed a computer course in

-Microsoft Office.

-Manager: What would you say are your best qualities?
+See how the learner edited Step 3: Wr ite and edit a draft text his draft interview in the example below. he text using the ideas from the plan.
+Edit the draft by ammar, punctuation, spelling and format errors.
+Interview with municipal manager A Manager: Welcome, Mr Guevara.
+Thank you for coming to the job interview.
+He corrects Ar Guevara: opportunity Thank you for the opportunaty . spelling: opportunity Anager: Firstly, I'm interested in your qualifications for this job.
+He corrects • preposition: at Ar Guevara: I studied for a business diploma for Grantly College.
+Anager: Do you have any other diplomas or certificates?
+Mr Guevara: Yes, I completed a computer course in Microsoft Office.
+A Manager: What would you say are your best qualities?
 Mr Guevara: I'm a very passionate and hard-working person.

-I'm reliable, trustworthy and always keen to

-learn.

-Manager: Do you have any work experience?

-Mr Guevara: Yes, I did a six-month internship in

-administration

-administraition at a local business.

-He corrects spelling: administration

-Manager: Are you able to work flexible hours?

-Mr Guevara: Yes.

-Manager: Thank you for your time.
-We will contact you

-next week and let you know whether your

-application

-application has been successful.

-He corrects spelling: application

-Mr Guevara: Thank you, sir.
+I'm reliable, trustworthy and always keen to learn.
+A Manager: Do you have any work experience?
+He corrects • Ar Guevara: Yes, I did a six-month internship in administration administration at a local business. spelling: administration Anager: Are you able to work flexible hours?
+Ar Guevara: Yes.
+Anager: Thank you for your time.
+We will contact you next week and let you know whether your application application has been successful.
+He corrects • spelling: application Ar Guevara: Thank you, sir. $\gamma \gamma $ ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+© Department of Basic Education 2015 108 LONGER TR/ DOWNLOAD MORE RESOURCES LIKE THIS ON ECOLEBOOKS.COM uage: Paper 3 Writing

-Interview with municipal manager Heading Welcome, Mr Guevara.
-Thank you for coming to Manager: the job interview.
+Interview with municipal manager Heading Manager: Welcome, Mr Guevara.
+Thank you for coming to the job interview.
 Mr Guevara: Thank you for the opportunity.
-Format with colon after name (Mr Guevara:) Manager: Firstly, I'm interested in your qualifications for this job.
-Mr Guevara: I studied for a business diploma at Grantly ←-Different speaker starts on new line College.
-Manager: Do you have any other diplomas or certificates?
+Format with colo after name (Mr Manager: Firstly, I'm interested in your qualifications for this job.
+Guevara:) Mr Guevara: I studied for a business diploma at Grantly Different speake starts on new lin Manager: Do you have any other diplomas or certificates?
 Mr Guevara: Yes, I completed a computer course in Microsoft Office.
-What would you say are your best qualities?
-Manager: Leave bigger spaces between paragraphs Mr Guevara: I'm a very passionate and hard-working person.
-I'm reliable, trustworthy and always keen to learn.
+Manager: What would you say are your best qualities?
+Leave bigger spa Mr Guevara: I'm a very passionate and hard-working person. • + I'm reliable, trustworthy and always keen to learn.
 Manager: Do you have any work experience?
 Mr Guevara: Yes, I did a six-month internship in administration at a local business.
 Manager: Are you able to work flexible hours?
 Mr Guevara: Yes.
 Manager: Thank you for your time.
 We will contact you next week and let you know whether your application has been successful.
-Mr Guevara: Thank you, sir.
+Ma Cuavana Thank you, sir.